top of page

 • dissolves technical difficulties through deepening self-awareness, not dogma or drills

-• spotlights oft-neglected elements of able players’ techniques, such as the crucial role of the torso and of playing by ear (over sight, rote or ‘muscle’ memory)
+• spotlights oft-neglected elements of able players’ techniques, such as the crucial role of the torso and of playing by ear (vs sight, rote or ‘muscle’ memory)

 • addresses whole-body coordination at all stages

-• draws on musical genres other than classical traditions
+• draws on varied musical genres and other fields

 Take me to Piano Portals